Ontario Biker War: Prelude to conflict

 From 1977 to 1984, the event known in Canada as the First Biker War was raging in Quebec and Ontario.
 On 17 July 1983, while riding through northern Ontario, Mario Parente happened to see two Hells Angels from Montreal, Michel "Jinx" Genest and Jean-Marc Nadeau, on the bus to Vancouver to attend a "patching over" ceremony to witness the Satan's Angels gang join the Hells Angels.
-Enraged, Parente and the other Outlaws proceeded to shoot up the bus when it stopped at the Mr. Mugs coffee and doughnut shop in Wawa in an attempt to kill the two Hells Angels.
+Enraged, Parente and the other Outlaws proceeded to shoot up the bus when it stopped at the Greyhound bus station in Wawa in an attempt to kill the two Hells Angels.
 Though no one was killed, the Wawa incident showed how strongly Parente felt about Hells Angels moving into Ontario, which had been considered Outlaws territory since 1977.

 London, Ontario was described by the journalist Jerry Langton as "very much an Outlaws town".
 The London chapter of the Outlaws was the second most important chapter after the Hamilton chapter, as London was a "very rich territory for drug sales".
 In addition, London was sited in the middle of the "meth ally" that connected the methamphetamine manufacturers in the rural areas with the 401 highway running to Toronto and in the other direction to the American Midwest, an area dominated by the Outlaws.
 As such, London is considered to be "very desirable for biker gangs".

-During the 1990s, Hells Angels from Quebec would frequently visit the Ontario based Loners Motorcycle Club.
+During the 1990s, Hells Angels from Quebec would frequently visit the Ontario-based Loners Motorcycle Club.
 In June 1993, the Hells Angels, led by their National President Walter Stadnick, hosted a party in Wasaga Beach that was attended by all of the Ontario biker clubs except the Outlaws and Satan's Choice.
 Frank Lenti and the Loners were guests of honor at the party.
 Stadnick tried to persuade Lenti to have the Loners "patch over" to the Hells Angels, an offer that Lenti refused.
 However, a working relationship was established after the Loners agreed to buy their narcotics from the Angels.

 On April 7, 1998, Jeffrey Labrash, acting President of the Outlaws London chapter, and fellow Full-Patch Outlaw Jody Hart, were victims of a shooting in the parking lot of the Beef Baron, a strip club on York Street in London, Ontario.
 On the same day as the funerals for Labrash and Hart, T. J. Baxter's Tap & Grill, a popular restaurant in London, was bombed, injuring five and causing an estimated $1,000,000 in damages.
 Two associates of the Hell's Angels were arrested and charged for the shootings.
 The Outlaws placed a $50,000 bounty on both.